-Sky Harbor is one of the most accessible airports in the world thanks to the advice provided by the Phoenix Mayor’s Commission on Disabilities.
-All terminals have: curb cuts; automatic doors; elevators; ramped access to all lobbies and gate areas; designated areas on inner curbs for vehicles with disability plates to load or unload; and wheelchair accessible telephones, automatic teller machines, restrooms and drinking fountains.
+Sky Harbor is one of the most accessible airports in the world for people with physical and hidden disabilities thanks to the advice provided by the Phoenix Mayor’s Commission on Disabilities.
+All terminals have: curb cuts; automatic doors; elevators; ramped access to all lobbies and gate areas; designated areas on inner curbs for vehicles with disability plates to load or unload; and wheelchair accessible telephones, automatic teller machines, accessible (family) restrooms with caregiver access and drinking fountains.
+Review the PHX Frequently Asked Questions for more about the information below and additional accessibility details.

 If you need to travel with oxygen, be sure to discuss this with your airline when making reservations.
 Visit the TSA website for more information.